Detrimental non-Markovian errors for surface code memory: Surface code performance under temporally correlated circuit-level noise

 \Cref{fig:threshold} presents threshold plots for temporally correlated noise models compared to independent noise models with the same marginal error rates.
-Both the streaky correlated model and its corresponding independent model show similar thresholds in the 0.3\%–0.4\% range.
-However, while the independent model exhibits exponential suppression of the logical error rate with increasing code distance below the accuracy threshold, the correlated model follows a power-law suppression.
-This difference can result in impractically high qubit overheads when aiming for logical error rates in the teraquop regime.
+Both the streaky correlated model and its corresponding independent model show similar \textit{apparent} thresholds in the 0.3\%–0.4\% range.
+The term \textit{apparent threshold} refers to the initial intersection point of logical error rate trends, but it may not necessarily correspond to a \textit{true} threshold as conventionally defined (exponential suppression as a function of code distance for surface codes).
+In fact, for the streaky correlated model, there are strong indications that a true threshold does not exist under a standard decoder.
+As we demonstrate in \cref{sec:nonmono}, further simulations reveal that for sufficiently high physical error rates, the logical error rate is a non-monotonic function of the code distance, eventually increasing after an initial decrease.
+While the independent model achieves exponential suppression of the logical error rate with increasing code distance below the accuracy threshold, the correlated model exhibits significantly weaker suppression.
+As a result, reaching teraquop-level logical error rates may require impractically large qubit overheads---or may be impossible if the logical error rate suppression follows a more pathological trend.
 In summary, these results so far indicate extra strategies may be required to address circuit-level noise exhibiting multi-time correlations in surface codes.
-In the next section, we further breakdown the cause of sub-optimal surface code performance under temporally correlated noise by isolating time correlations to single classes of errors.
+In the next section, we further breakdown the cause of suboptimal surface code performance under temporally correlated noise by isolating time correlations to single classes of errors.